2017 K League Challenge: First round

+Semi-final

+Final

 The promotion-relegation playoffs were held between the winners of the 2017 K League Challenge playoffs and the 11th-placed club of the 2017 K League Classic.
 The winner on aggregate score after both matches earned entry into the 2018 K League 1.

 1–1 on aggregate.
 Sangju Sangmu won 5–4 on penalties and therefore both clubs remain in their respective leagues.